• Skip to primary navigation

 Top 5 Food Trends of 2020 are going to seem like more of the same, on steroids.
 Expect more alternative everything, socially conscious, health conscious and instagramable foods. food trend report | socially health conscious eating | backyard gardening | environmentalism

 1. The New Moon Phase – Waxing Crescent – from New Moon to First Quarter Moon.
 The strongest gravitational pull during this period coupled with increasing moonlight creates balanced root and leaf growth.
-Sow or transplant leafy annuals, where we value or eat the leaves or stem like lettuce, spinach and celery.
-And graft, mow or prune now to increase growth.
+Sow or transplant plants that produce seeds outside their fruits.
+Leafy annuals, lettuce, spinach, arugula, most herbs and celery.
+Cucumbers are an exception to the rule and also prefer this “leaf” phase.
+This is also a good time to graft, mow or prune now to encourage growth.

 2. First Quarter Phase – Waxing Gibbous – from First Quarter Moon to Full Moon.
 The gravitational pull is less, but the moonlight is strong, creating healthy leaf growth.
 It is generally a good time for planting.
 Especially two days before the full moon to reap the benefits of peak moisture.
 Sow and plant grains, flowers and above ground fruit plants with inside seeds like beans, melons, peas, peppers, squash, and tomatoes.